NEAL CONAN, HOST:

 CONAN: "Sound of Music," the great musical goodbyes of all time, if you like this sort of thing.

-CHRISTOPHER PLUMMER: (as Captain Von Trapp) (Singing) Goodbye.
+CHRISTOPHER PLUMMER: (As Capt.
+Von Trapp) (Singing) Goodbye.

 CONAN: Boy, she could hit a high note.